AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 #### Card groups

-Use ccard groups to render cards as a single, attached element with equal width and height columns.
+Use card groups to render cards as a single, attached element with equal width and height columns.
 Card groups start off stacked and use `display: flex;` to become attached with uniform dimensions starting at the `sm` breakpoint.
 ```
 <div class="card-group">
     <div class="card">